opensearch-project/documentation-website/_opensearch/install/compatibility.md

 # Java Compatibility

-The OpenSearch ditribution for Linux ships with a compatible [Adoptium JDK](https://adoptium.net/) version of Java in the `jdk` directory.
-To find its version, run `./jdk/bin/java -version`.
-For example, the OpenSearch 1.0.0 tarball ships with Java 15.0.1+9 (non-LTS), OpenSearch 1.3.0 includes Java 11.0.14.1+1 (LTS), and OpenSearch 2.0.0 includes Java 17.0.2+8 (LTS).
+The OpenSearch distribution for Linux ships with a compatible [Adoptium JDK](https://adoptium.net/) version of Java in the `jdk` directory.
+To find the JDK version, run `./jdk/bin/java -version`.
+For example, the OpenSearch 1.0.0 tarball ships with Java 15.0.1+9 (non-LTS), OpenSearch 1.3.0 ships with Java 11.0.14.1+1 (LTS), and OpenSearch 2.0.0 ships with Java 17.0.2+8 (LTS).
+OpenSearch is tested with all compatible Java versions.

-OpenSearch 1.0 to 1.2.4 is built and tested with Java 15, OpenSearch 1.3.0 is built and tested with Java 8, 11 and 14, and OpenSearch 2.0.0 is built and tested with Java 11 and 17.

-To use a different Java installation, set the `OPENSEARCH_JAVA_HOME` or `JAVA_HOME` environment variable to the Java install location.

 OpenSearch Version | Compatible Java Versions | Bundled Java Version :---------- | :-------- | :-----------
 1.0 - 1.2.x | 11, 15    | 15.0.1+9
 1.3.x       | 8, 11, 14 | 11.0.14.1+1
 2.0.0       | 11, 17    | 17.0.2+8

+To use a different Java installation, set the `OPENSEARCH_JAVA_HOME` or `JAVA_HOME` environment variable to the Java install location.